Willy-Angole/paypal-js/README.md

 # INTEGRATING PAYPAL PAYMENT WITH JAVASCRIPT

-This is a code that guides you on how to create/intergrate paypal Payment method with Javascript
+This is a code that guides you on how to intergrate paypal Payment method with Javascript into your application

 ### Requirements